svenslaggare/gitnotes/README.md

 * Ability to search through notes using either content "grep" or note properties.
 * Includes an optional web based Markdown editor.

+Note: have only been tested on Linux.

 ## Build
-* Currently only supported on Linux.
 * Requires cargo (https://rustup.rs/).
 * Build with: `cargo build --release`
 * Build output in `target/release/gitnotes`